dattar321/dattar321/README.md

-- 👋 Hi, I’m @dattar321
+- Hi, I’m Rohit Datta
-- 👀 I’m interested in problem solving, machine learning and developing
+- I’m interested inb Backened Development, machine learning & minimal frontend to getting things done
-- 🌱 I’m currently learning macihne learning and algorithms
+- I’m currently Working as a Software Engineer in Brainstation-23
+- I mainly work with django & javascript jquery & vue
+- I wanna work with ml
-- 📫 How to reach me with dattar321@gmail.com
+- How to reach me with dattar321@gmail.com

 <!---
 dattar321/dattar321 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.